mmeendez8/mmeendez8.github.io/_posts/2024-04-15-video-segmentation.md

 The loss computation incorporates the Hungarian algorithm alongside a combination of box, mask, and class prediction errors (details provided in the paper).

+## Conclusion

+Exploring the literature around video instance segmentation (VIS) has been a fun experience.
+Transformers are now showing up in most of the research in this area.
+It is quite fascinating to observe ongoing efforts aimed at reducing the complexities associated with video processing, such as minimizing the number of parameters needed to merge time-related features effectively.
+The influence of the DETR paper on all the methods discussed is also noteworthy.

+I will keep updating this post with new and relevant research findings.
+Feel free to share your thoughts in the comments below or suggest any papers you would like me to explore next.

 ## References